Oliwiawolos/DeutschZone-frontend/README.md

 ## Example usage scenario
 #### Create a new user and log in
 To start using the DeutschZone platform, the user must first register a new account.
 They can navigate to the registration page and submit their credentials to create a new account.
 After successful registration, the user logs in with their credentials.
-Upon logging in, they receive a JWT token which grants access to all secured content across the platform.
+Upon logging in we have access to all secured content across the platform.

 ### Use the functionalities
 #### Grammar